VAST-THE-DOGE/Tiles/README.md

 - [ ] create a settings part of the menu
 - [x] add a system for tiles to affect nearby tiles and give bonuses and whatnot.
 - [x] fix a bug with displaying the tile names and the resource values to make it look nicer.
-- [ ] update the resource system to use a special integer data type to allow for the player to have more resources and to print it out easier than a float or a long.
+- [x] update the resource system to use a special integer data type to allow for the player to have more resources and to print it out easier than a float or a long.
-- [ ] add a testing version of the map editor.
+- [x] add a testing version of the map editor.
 - [x] try to optimize the game a bit more.

 ~6/15/2024

-**[20%]{release the fully working alpha 0.3.0}**
+**[80%]{release the fully working alpha 0.3.0}**

 - [ ] finish the music and add it to the game.
+- [ ] add a market to trade gold for resources and resources for gold.
 - [ ] add more tiles and upgrades.
 - [ ] create a research system that will unlock upgrades.
 - [ ] add an animation system to the tiles.